DIDSR/HTT.home/assets/pages/process-guides/caMicro-ProcessGuide.md

     ![caMicroscope Collection](/pdfs-images/camic-processGuide/camic-collection.jpg)

-4. Once in the collection, click **“Annotate”** to open a slide and begin the sTILs evaluation on the ROIs within.
+4. Once in the collection, click **“Annotate”** to open an image and begin the sTILs evaluation on the ROIs within.
 The number of ROIs on a slide may vary and your “ROIs” column will update as you complete the task.

     ![caMicroscope Collection List](/pdfs-images/camic-processGuide/camic-collectionList.jpg)